How to choose a franchise

 There are never any guarantees in business, but you can increase your confidence and chances of success by following these key steps when considering franchise opportunities.

 bfa membership.
 Whilst it is not a guarantee of business success, it does ensure that the franchisor has been independently measured using established membership criteria against a code of ethical franchising.
-Only those that pass the strict criteria can join – many are not able to reach the standards we set and uphold.
+Only those that pass the rigorous process can join – many are not able to reach the standards we set and uphold.

 Your finances.
 Levels of investment range greatly from smaller amounts, that you may already have available, to larger amounts that you may need a bank loan for.
 Assess and understand, from the beginning of your process, what you can afford to invest and how much you are prepared to borrow – and remember to consider working capital requirements while your business is establishing itself and may not be turning a profit.
 A good starting point can be to evalutate your net worth.